 What Are the Close Attractions Near Varaham Fire Temple in Yazd?

 Dowlatabad Garden sits among the fantastic attractions in Yazd, and you can join this place after exploring the temple.
 The garden is 3.5 km away from the Zoroastrian Fire Temple of Yazd.

-The next spot to see in this desert city is Yazd Water Museum, which is named Kolahdoozha Home and presents thorough information concerning the city’s cistern and underground water channels.
+The next spot to see in this desert city is the Yazd Water Museum, named Kolahdoozha Home, which presents thorough information concerning the city’s cistern and underground water channels.
 The museum is 2 km away from the temple.

 Amir Chakhmaq Complex is a historical structure 2.3 km away from the Zoroastrian Fire Temple of Yazd and takes you to the excepting days of the 15th century.
 Jame Mosque of Yazd, the Historical Context of Yazd, and Khan Square are other attractions in Yazd that you must see.

 Frequently Asked Questions